taagarwa-rh/prompt-optimizer/README.md

 ```

 ### 2. Pipeline
-A function that takes a prompt and a row from your dataset as kwargs and produces an output (e.g., a string response).
+A function that takes a prompt and a single row from your dataset as kwargs and produces an output (e.g., a string response).
 We are using an OpenAI client that pings Ollama locally to make our completions, but you can use any logic here to produce your output (e.g. RAG, structured output, classifier, etc.).

 ```python
 from openai import Client